Central Freeway: Truncation

 In 1989, the Loma Prieta earthquake damaged the northern part of the elevated roadway, and in 1992 Caltrans removed the freeway north of Fell Street and rerouted U.S. 101 to exit at Mission Street and onto the portion of Van Ness Avenue between the Central Freeway and Turk Street/Golden Gate Avenue.
 That year the Board of Supervisors banned any new freeway construction north of Market Street; a city task force recommended its replacement with a surface boulevard in 1995.
-Caltrans closed the double-deck freeway north of Mission Street for rebuilding in late 1996.
+Caltrans closed the double-deck freeway north of Mission Street for rebuilding in late 1996 when the upper deck was removed.

 A fight began between the primarily Chinese American residents of western San Francisco (the Richmond District and the Sunset District), who favored the Caltrans plan to rebuild it because it provided easy access for prospective customers to get to their businesses in the Richmond and Sunset districts, and the primarily White and Black Hayes Valley local residents, who regarded the freeway as urban blight, and were supported by Mayor Willie Brown.
-Caltrans reopened the northbound (lower) deck to Fell Street in 1997, but did not put a route designation on that deck; several initiatives were passed to remove the lower deck.
+Caltrans reopened the northbound (lower) deck to Fell Street in 1997, but did not put a route designation on that deck; several initiatives were passed to remove the lower deck but was eventually removed in 2003.
 The final compromise took a two-way freeway down to ground level at Market Street, where Octavia Boulevard – a widened Octavia Street on the former freeway right-of-way — would continue to Fell Street.
 The completed project opened on September 9, 2005.
-However, the South of Market neighborhood actually got a wider freeway, closer to ground level, in the space where the double-decked road had been.
+Unfortunately, this compromise design has resulted in creating one of the most dangerous intersections in the city.
+Furthermore, the South of Market neighborhood actually got a wider freeway, closer to ground level, in the space where the double-decked road had been.
 The newer section of the Central Freeway between Mission Street and Market Street still remains unsigned, but is maintained by Caltrans.

 Between early 2010 and 2013, when it was partially redeveloped for housing, a 2.2-acre site between Laguna, Oak, Fell, and Octavia Streets in Hayes Valley that had been ramps for the elevated freeway was temporarily converted into Hayes Valley Farm.
 With a grant from the Mayor's Office of Economic and Workforce Development, raised beds using cardboard as mulch were constructed on the road bed and potted fruit trees and bee hives added.

 In 2022, State Senator Scott Wiener submitted a letter to a Caltrans district director requesting a study to investigate demolition of the Central Freeway and other nearby elevated freeways.